 RELATED: Love sensory play?
 Here are 40 Sensory Bins for Kids that won’t have rice and beans spilling into your couch cushions.

 Many of the supplies for this ice sensory activity can be found in your kitchen.
 I am a big fan of replacing my ten-year-old utensils with newer items and passing the old supplies to my boys.
 Here is my go-to list for sensory tools.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Under the bed storage bin – aka your water table

 Ready?
-Let’s freeze some alphabet letters for a sensory exploration on the water table!
+Let’s freeze some letters for a sensory exploration water bin!

 Few more alphabet activities

 I find these letters on Amazon and have linked them in my alphabet toys for kids list.
 Use these lacing beads to spell, make necklaces, sort by color, or in ice pods like this!

 You can teach your kids the alphabet with everyday conversations, regular practice, games, sensory bins, hands-on activities, and lots of play-based learning!